lucasscharenbroch/personal-site/content/blog/lazy-vs-eager-learning.md

 When people recommend (1), usually usually mean the following:

 - Gaining skills through writing code (in general)
-- **Lazy Learning** - Waiting to acquiring information until it is necessary to know
+- **Lazy Learning** - Waiting to acquire information until it is necessary to know

 The two are very tightly intertwined.
-Writing code almost always implies some degree of lazy learning.
+Writing code almost always implies some degree of lazy learning;
 Lazy learning is much more general: it encompasses a lot of things, because the "necessary to know" clause can be imposed by anything[^procrastination].
 The most useful way to use lazy learning is to purposefully make the target information "necessary to know" by beginning to write a program that requires it.